wingos80/thesis_notes/literature_study_notes/2nd_read_notes.md

 ### Notes -

 - While the Flying-V is in the trim point on approach, the elevons would be more than 50% saturated if only 1 elevon is used, but if both are used then they would only be about 30% saturated.
-- The CAP of the Flying-V during cruise and approach (category B & C respectively) are found to lie mostly within the level 1 quality, showing that the design has a good is not too agile or too sluggish.
+- The CAP of the Flying-V during cruise and approach (category B & C respectively) are found to lie mostly within the level 1 quality with few modes almost being level 2, showing that the design has a good is not too agile or too sluggish.
 Opposite of what Simon van Overeem found??
 - Thibaut has the CAP plots with $\omega_{sp}$ on y axis and $N_{\alpha}$ on the x axis, it is generated from a flight mechanics model of the Flying-V using self made VLM data.
 - Simon van overeem has the CAP plots with $CAP$ on y axis and $\zeta_{sp}$ on x axis, and is generated from a Flying-V model identified from combined previously obtained VLM and wind tunnel data.
 - Dutch roll during cruise and approach is the only unstable mode.